git/git.github.io/rev_news/drafts/edition-109.md

 * [grepdiff](https://pkg.go.dev/rsc.io/grepdiff) is a command line tool that reads unified diffs from the files passed as arguments (or standard input), and prints a reduced diff containing only the hunks matching the regular expression.
 Written in Go.
-* [Gitstr](https://github.com/fiatjaf/gitstr) is a tool to send and receive git patches over [Nostr][], using [NIP-34](https://github.com/nostr-protocol/nips/pull/997).
+* [Gitstr](https://github.com/fiatjaf/gitstr) is a tool to send and receive Git patches over [Nostr][], using [NIP-34](https://github.com/nostr-protocol/nips/pull/997).
     * Compare and contrast with [git-ssb](https://scuttlebot.io/apis/community/git-ssb.html)
       (see [git-ssb-intro](https://github.com/hackergrrl/git-ssb-intro) guide):
-      decentralized git repo hosting and issue tracking on Secure-ScuttleButt (SSB), mentioned in [Git Rev News Edition #26](https://git.github.io/rev_news/2017/04/19/edition-26/) and [#40](https://git.github.io/rev_news/2018/06/20/edition-40/).
+      decentralized Git repo hosting and issue tracking on Secure-ScuttleButt (SSB), mentioned in [Git Rev News Edition #26](https://git.github.io/rev_news/2017/04/19/edition-26/) and [#40](https://git.github.io/rev_news/2018/06/20/edition-40/).